henesy/borf/spec.md

 	size
 	peek
 	show
+	stack
 	bye

 ## Syntax

 Symbols (words) are whitespace delimited, therefore, even the `;` symbol must be separated from other runes by whitespace.